node-hid/node-hid/README.md

 -----

-## Mac notes
+## General notes:

+### Thread safety, Worker threads, Context-aware modules
+In general `node-hid` is not thread-safe because the underlying C-library it wraps (`hidapi`) is not thread-safe.
+However, `node-hid` is now reporting as minimally Context Aware to allow use in Electron v9+.
+Until `node-hid` (or `hidapi`) is rewritten to be thread-safe, please constrain all accesses to it via a single thread.

 ### Keyboards and Mice
-The OS will prevent USB HID keyboards or mice, or devices that appear as a keyboard to the OS (such as some barcode readers or RFID scanners).
+Most OSes will prevent USB HID keyboards or mice, or devices that appear as a keyboard to the OS.
+This includes many RFID scanners, barcode readers, USB HID scales, and many other devices.
 This is a security precaution.
 Otherwise, it would be trivial to build keyloggers.
 There are non-standard work-arounds for this, but in general you cannot use `node-hid` to access keyboard-like devices.

+## Mac notes
+See General notes above Keyboards

 ## Windows notes

-### Keyboards and Mice
-The OS will prevent USB HID keyboards or mice, or devices that appear as a keyboard to the OS (such as some barcode readers or RFID scanners).
-This is a security precaution.
-Otherwise, it would be trivial to build keyloggers.
-There are non-standard work-arounds for this, but in general you cannot use `node-hid` to access keyboard-like devices.
+See General notes above about Keyboards

 ### Xbox 360 Controller on Windows 10
 For reasons similar to mice & keyboards it appears you can't access this controller on Windows 10.